Nexmo/station/_documentation/en/messages/code-snippets/whatsapp/send-media-mtm.md

 To send the Media Message Template you need to use the Messages custom object.
 The custom object takes a partial section of the original WhatsApp API request and sends it directly through to WhatsApp.

-WhatsApp Media Message Templates consist of a Header, Body and Footer structure.
-The Header contains the media, which can be text, location, video, image or file.
-The Body contains the text message.
-This is currently limited to 160 characters when displayed to the end user, so as to avoid the need for scrolling.
-The Footer is optional and contains static text only.

 > **IMPORTANT:** If a customer messages you, you have 24 hours to respond to the customer with a free form message.
 After this period you must use a template message (MTM).
 If a customer has not messaged you first, then the first time you send a message to a user, WhatsApp requires that the message contains a template.
 This is explained in more detail in the [Understanding WhatsApp topic](/messages/concepts/whatsapp).

+## Message format and length restrictions

+WhatsApp Media Message Templates consist of a Header, Body and Footer structure.
+The Header contains the media, which can be text, location, video, image or file.
+The Body contains the text message. **This is currently limited to 160 characters when displayed to the end user, so as to avoid the need for scrolling.** The Footer is optional and contains static text only.

+> **NOTE:** Message body length is currently limited to 160 characters.

 ## Example